Nifled/drf-cheat-sheet/README.md

 #### Dynamically modifying fields in serializer

 This makes your web API a lot more easy for extract limited number of parameter in response.
-Let's say you want to be able to set which fields should be used by a serializer at the point of intialization.
+Let's say you want to set which fields should be used by a serializer at the point of initialization.

 Just copy below code and past it in your serliazer file
 ```python